 The GTI program is designed to attract skilled migrants at the top of specific key sectors to Australia.
 It operates through an additional layer on top of an existing visa – being the Distinguished Talent visa (discussed further below).

-An identified individual would receive a unique identifier and be invited to apply for a Distinguished Talent visa.
-Their visa application would receive priority processing (around 2-3 months).
-For the 2019/20 migration programme year, it is envisaged that 5,000 spots will be allocated.
+Individuals interested in this program, should submit an Expression of Interest (EOI) with the Department of Home Affairs (Department) to be invited to apply for this visa.
+A successful candidate would receive a unique identifier and be invited to apply for a Distinguished Talent visa.
+Their visa application would receive priority processing (around 2 months).
+For the 2019/20 migration programme year, 5,000 spots were allocated.
+It is unclear how many spots will be available for the 2020/21 migration programme year (discussed further below).

 - Space and Advanced Manufacturing